prabhunithingollapudi007/Machine-learning-through-python/README.md

 # Machine-learning-through-python
-Basic Machine learning Algorithms using Scikit
+Basic Data Analysis and application of Machine learning Algorithms using Scikit